 - Be sure to ask yourself WHY you are considering Rhinoplasty (Nose Job Surgery).

 - Be certain you’re choosing this as something you’ve long wanted for yourself, not a spontaneous decision – and never, ever have plastic surgery to please anyone other than yourself.

-- Remember that not everyone around you will be supportive about your surgery decision; but they are not the ones who are living with your concerns about your nose.
+- Remember that not everyone around you will be supportive of your surgery decision, but they are not the ones who are living with your concerns about your nose.